jamesoff/simplemonitor/docs/index.md

 * `pip install simplemonitor` or `pip install --user simplemonitor`

-If you are on a Mac and want the Notification Center alerter to work, use `simplemonitor[nc]` for the package name.
 If you want to be able to query the Ring API for your doorbell battery level, use `simplemonitor[ring]`

 * Create `monitor.ini` and `monitors.ini`.
 See [Configuration](configuration.html).